 Share the learning from work at home with family members including kids.
-Kids they are eager to learn, and you are positively reinforcing a single use plastics message learned and practiced in schools.
+Kids they are eager to learn, and you are positively reinforcing a single-use plastics message learned and practiced in schools.
 Make changes at home, reduce packaged product purchases, separate plastic waste, reuse and recycle.

 Remember you must act responsibly with all sources of waste.
 Eliminating plastic purely for aesthetic purposes is not the right message.
-Take time, choose wisely and go with alternatives where they make sense for your organisation.
+Take time, choose wisely and go with alternatives where they make sense for your organization.